inBeat/inbeat-website/content/top-influencers/tiktok/cosmetics/_index.md

 ---
-title: Top 10 Cosmetics TikTok Influencers in 2023
+title: Top 10 Cosmetics TikTok Influencers In 2023
 description: >-
   Find top cosmetics TikTok influencers in 2023.
-Most popular hashtags: #fyp #duet #skincare #lipgloss.
+Most popular hashtags: #fyp #duet #makeup #smallbusiness.
 platform: TikTok
-hits: 373
+hits: 379
-text_top: Discover the most popular TikTok influencers on inBeat.
+text_top: Identify the top-rated TikTok influencers on inBeat.
-text_bottom: Our platform holds 373 TikTok influencers like this for you to contact.
+text_bottom: Our database holds 379 TikTok influencers like this for you to work with.
 profiles:
   - username: "lipfix_cosmetics"
     fullname: >-